I am thinking of submitting a proposal and need advice on identifying a sponsor and submitting a proposal. When do I contact the office?

 It is always best to start your search for sabbatical support 18 months in advance of your planned sabbatical.

-5) Does the Office of Sponsored Research & Programs handle gifts from individual donors, foundations, or corporations or fellowships?
+Does the Office of Sponsored Research & Programs handle gifts from individual donors, foundations or corporations?

-No, the office does not handle gifts.
+No, the office does not handle gifts or corporate sponsorships.
 These should continue to be coordinated through the Office of Institutional Advancement.
-However, the office is happy to help with individual fellowship applications.

 The Director of Sponsored Research & Programs will review and, as appropriate, negotiate the terms and conditions of the award on behalf of the College.
 The grant award will receive an organization number in Banner.
 The Director of Sponsored Research & Programs reviews reporting requirements with the Principal Investigator and Financial Services.